LaunchPadLab/rails_util/README.md

 Helper methods for rendering React components using the `react_on_rails` gem.

 ## TimezoneHelper
-Helper methods for converting times between UTC and a given timezone.
+Helper methods for converting times between timezones.

 ## Documentation
 To view the documentation locally, run: